MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 If you are using DirectQuery in an existing tabular model, you can keep the model at its currently compatibility level of 1100 or 1103 and continue to use DirectQuery as its implemented for those levels.
 Alternatively, you can upgrade to 1200 or higher to benefit from enhancements made to DirectQuery.

-There is no in-place upgrade of a DirectQuery model because the settings from older compatibility levels do not have exact counterparts in the newer 1200 and higher compatibility levels.
+There is no in-place upgrade of a DirectQuery model because the settings from older compatibility levels don't have exact counterparts in the newer 1200 and higher compatibility levels.
 If you have an existing tabular model that runs in DirectQuery mode, you should open the model in SQL Server Data Tools, turn DirectQuery off, set the **Compatibility Level** property to 1200 or higher, and then reconfigure the DirectQuery properties.
 See [DirectQuery Mode](../analysis-services/tabular-models/directquery-mode-ssas-tabular.md) for details.

 ::: moniker-end

 ## Definitions

 A *deprecated feature* will be discontinued from the product in a future release, but is still supported and included in the current release to maintain backward compatibility.
 It's recommended you discontinue using deprecated features in new and existing projects to maintain compatibility with future releases.
-Documentation is not updated for deprecated features.
+Documentation isn't updated for deprecated features.

 A *discontinued feature* was deprecated in an earlier release.
 It may continue to be included in the current release, but is no longer supported.
 Discontinued features may be removed entirely in the stated or future release.

 A *breaking change* causes a feature, data model, application code, or script to no longer function after upgrading to the current release.

 A *behavior change* affects how the same feature works in the current release as compared to the previous release.
 Only significant behavior changes are described.
-Changes in  user interface are not included.
+Changes in  user interface aren't included.
 Changes to  default values, manual configuration required to complete an upgrade or restore functionality, or a new implementation of an existing feature are all examples of a behavior change.